+The University affirms its commitment to the principles of free expression and open dialogue.
+As an academic institution, the University recognizes the importance of fostering a campus environment where diverse ideas and perspectives can be shared, debated, and critically examined, even including those that may be controversial, unpopular, or offensive.
+By upholding the right to free speech, as required by the United States and Colorado Constitutions and other applicable law, the University does not signal agreement with any particular opinion or ideology nor does the University endorse, support or take responsibility for the viewpoints expressed by individual students, faculty, staff, invited speakers or external persons/organizations using University facilities.

 The University may, consistent with the Constitution and applicable law, require compliance with reasonable time, place, and manner restrictions that are content neutral, narrowly tailored to serve a significant governmental interest and leave open ample alternative channels for communication of the information or message.
 Generally, such reasonable restrictions will be enforced to the extent necessary to assure the safety of the campus community and the orderly operations of the institution.
 The University expects the rights and privileges of all persons to be respected and that there will be no endangerments to health or safety.
 Such gatherings must in no way disrupt the normal conduct of University affairs or endanger University property.
 This policy both facilitates the exercise of these rights of free speech and assembly and protects the University community.

 Nothing in this Policy is intended to authorize or permit any activity that is otherwise unlawful.